flame-engine/flame/doc/debug.md

 ## BaseGame features

-On `BaseGame` you don't have to apply the `FPSCounter` mixin to get access to the current fps, because it is already applied by default on the `BaseGame` class, so you can use the `fps` method directly.
+If you are using `BaseGame`, you don't have to apply the `FPSCounter` mixin to get access to the current FPS, because it is already applied by default (so you can use the `fps` method directly).

 Flame provides some debugging features for the `BaseGame` class, these features are enabled when the `debugMode` property is set to `true` (or overridden to be `true`).